 Most IOLs are monofocal, meaning that they do not allow for changes in distance vision as a natural lens would.
-Since most people undergo cataract surgery to remove one natural lens at a time, replacing this lens with a single-distance lens tends not to damage your ability to see.
 However, more people are opting for multifocal IOLs so they can have near and distance vision in that eye at the same time.

 A new option is the PanOptix Trifocal Lens, which allows three vision distances rather than one or two, like some other types of IOLs.
 These trifocal lenses replace natural lenses in the eyes that have been clouded or darkened too much by cataracts.
 They are also used by people who have blurry vision due to an irregularly shaped cornea.

 When Would You Need a PanOptix Trifocal Lens?